ocramz/compute-cluster-sandbox/README.md

 * `compute-kvs` -> `docker-phusion-supervisor`

-The images inherit from a `phusion`-based image, which contains `supervisord` and `consul-template`.
-These tools allow to manage system processes and rewrite configuration files if/when the cluster changes (the dynamic reconfiguration ideas were stolen from Christian 'qnib' https://www.github.com/qnib .
+The images inherit from an Ubuntu-based image which contains `supervisord` and `consul-template`.
+These tools allow to manage system processes and rewrite configuration files if/when the cluster changes (the dynamic reconfiguration ideas were stolen from Christian 'qnib' https://www.github.com/ChristianKniep .
 Thanks Christian!).

 `compute-node` contains GCC, GFortran, Python, Perl and a few other build tools.